fbpx

 If purchasing from local stores are beyond your means, there are other ways one can assist local businesses namely:

-• Social media shoutouts are free.
+These are free by the way.
 In an interview with NBC News, Larice Love, the founder of the vegan beauty brand LipLove, said: “With more businesses going digital and needing to build traction, ‘liking’, commenting, reposting, tagging us in your purchases and unboxing videos [on social media] really helps with engagement, which, in turn, leads to more visibility and sales.”
 Social media plugs are a free way to show your support and the payoff is almost instantaneous. “[Liplove] has seen a significant increase in engagement and shares as our customers began to promote our messages of love and empowerment to their networks during this season.
 This has caused a boost in not only traffic to our website that originated from social media, but also from organic search.”

 Share: